 # # #

-There is a small quantity of WOFD history books left for sale and no other printings are planned.
+There is a small quantity of the original WOFD Centennial Album left for sale.

 Click here for details and e-mail here to make inquiries about purchasing a copy.

 Payment is convenient by credit card.
 Do not send checks unless instructed how to do so.

 Copyright © 2017 by John Dandola, Ltd. All rights reserved.

 Descendants of a Long-Ago-Fallen Fire Chief Sought for a Ceremony to Honor Him

 PRLog (Press Release) — January 17, 2017 — Fire Chief Martin T. Kennedy was the second Fire Chief of West Orange, New Jersey.
 He served in that capacity from 1926 until April of 1942, when he became the first and only West Orange firefighter to die in the line of duty.
 At age sixty-one, Kennedy suffered a fatal heart attack while fighting a brush fire.